tsherif/simple-live-server/README.md

 - Support for polling-based file watching (which allows for usage in WSL and networked folders)
 - Updated dependencies
 - Port to TypeScript
-- Stripped-down functionality (no support for HTTPS, proxying, SPA, etc).
+- Stripped-down functionality (no support for HTTPS, proxying, SPA, etc)

 Installation
 ------------